tidymodels/tidymodels.org/start/case-study/index.html.md

 :::
 :::

-To use code in this article,  you will need to install the following packages: glmnet, ranger, readr, tidymodels, and vip.
+To use code in this article,  you will need to install the following packages: glmnet, here, ranger, readr, scales, tidymodels, and vip.

 ::: {.cell layout-align="center"}